• Skip to primary navigation

 That’s how I feel about THESE!!
 The colors are so gorgeous and the flavors are so on point.
 They’re just one of those things you can’t help but love.

 I also noticed that the kids get so excited about fun colored foods and way more likely to try the “green monster” or “pink panther” when you play with the fun and imaginative side of meals.
 I think this hot pink aioli will be a huge hit.
-Beets are a really fun way to add some color and nutrients to your meals!
+Beets are a really fun way to add some color to your meals!

 Smashed Sweet Potatoes + Beet Garlic Aioli